tldr-pages/tldr/pages/common/gh-extension.md

 # gh extension

-> Manage extensions for the GitHub CLI command.
+> Manage extensions for the GitHub CLI.
 > More information: <https://cli.github.com/manual/gh_extension>.

 - Initialize a new GitHub CLI extension project in a directory of the same name: